The Mystic Flower: Interpretation

 Concerning this figure of the Virgin, it belongs to a very particular historical and iconographic context.
 It is customary to represent the Virgin as a true giant, in the case of the Virgin of Mercy, whose disproportion allows her to protect all humanity with her large mantle.
 Nevertheless, in the second half of the 19th century this gigantism was no longer synonymous with protection but with fear.
 Three features emerge from this new iconography: firstly there is the domination of the female figure by its place within a pyramidal composition, then by its disproportion in relation to the other characters, and finally by the plurality of male figures facing a unique female figure.
 The Mystical Flower shares these three characteristics: the female figure is at the top of a pyramidal structure, disproportionately large and alone facing the multitude; consequently, she is no longer a protective Virgin.
 Rather than protecting the martyrs, she sits above them and it is from their sacrificial blood that the flower that bears it springs.

 Influences

-This composition was inspired by Vittore Carpaccio's Apotheosis of Saint Ursula, which Moreau had the opportunity to copy during his stay in Venice in the fall of 1858, while he was studying the work of this painter in depth.
+This composition was inspired by Vittore Carpaccio's Glory of St. Ursula, which Moreau had the opportunity to copy during his stay in Venice in the fall of 1858, while he was studying the work of this painter in depth.
 He takes the idea of the saint placed at the top of a sheaf of palm leaves for his own canvas.
 As for the rocky landscape, it is inspired by Leonardo da Vinci, whose work Moreau had studied at length, notably the Virgin of the Rocks.